 I have been teaching Hatha Yoga since 2003, and have branched out to many other styles.
 I have taught well over 1500 classes, ranging in size from a single private session to a class size of 75 students.
 I was fortunate enough to travel to India and practice as well as teach yoga in Mumbai, explored Rishikesh, the Yoga Capital of the World.
 I also, had the privilege to teach in New Zealand for three months.
 As a director of a successful Yoga studio I continued learning and growing within my practice.
 I had the opportunity to help others grow and progress, and it has become a core passion for me.
 I have inspired many of my students to go to embrace the teaching of yoga- and to take the leap into Teacher Training.

 Right now, I am diving deep into the Ancient knowledge, Science and Wisdom of Kundalini Yoga, as taught by Yogi Bhajan.
 Encompassing not just the physical aspect, but the spiritual, and mental.
 It is truly an amazing technology.
 The Power of Kundalini Yoga lies in the actual experience!
 It goes right to your heart and extends your consciousness so you may have a wider horizon of grace and of knowing the Truth.
 It has deepened my practice on a much deeper level, and has strengthened my connection to myself and the Universe, that we are all One.
 I cannot wait to pass this on to everyone in my community.
-Currently, I am in a Teacher Training program now to be certified in Level 1 (220-hr) in Columbus, Ohio lead by Shakta Kaur from Chicago, Il.
+I recently graduated from Kundalini Yoga Level 1 Teacher Training in Columbus, Ohio lead by Shakta Kaur from Chicago, Il.

 What Does Yoga Mean to me?